openhab/openhabian/docs/openhabian.md

 You need to use the `bullseye` distribution for Debian (x86).

-Note with openHAB 4 and Java 17, `buster` is no longer reported and there'll be issues when you attempt upgrading Java 11->17 on `buster` so move to `bullseye` before attempting to upgrade openHAB to version 4.
+Note with openHAB 4 and Java 17, `buster` is no longer supported and there'll be issues when you attempt upgrading Java 11->17 on `buster` so move to `bullseye` before attempting to upgrade openHAB to version 4.
-Should you still be running an older distribution, we recommend not to upgrade the distro but to re-install and import your config instead.
+Should you still be running an older distribution, we recommend not to upgrade the distro but to re-install using the latest openHABian image and import your config instead.
 `bookworm` is not yet fully supported.
 There's known issues at least with a Wi-Fi setup.

 ### 64 bit?